Common Terms in Procurement

 - Commercial invoice.

 - Payment receipt.

 The tenders could have a different geographical scope, allowing only local economic operators to see and submit and offer, or allow anyone nationally or internationally to present their offer.
-Things to consider when selecting geographical restrictions include local economies, the efficiency in the process, ethical standards and environmental care while assuring the availability of the product/service in the terms that are needed by the organisation.
+Principles to take in consideration while choosing between these two options are the support of local economies, the efficiency in the process, the ethical standards and environmental care while assuring the availability of the product/service in the terms that are needed by the organisation.

-The concept of "thresholds" is key to determining appropriate procedures to apply.
-Thresholds ensure the principle of proportionality between the purchase market cost and the level of effort required to obtaining the best purchase conditions.
+The concept of "thresholds" is key to determine the appropriate procedure to apply.
+The notion of thresholds is essential to ensure the principle of proportionality between the purchase market cost and the effort dedicated to obtaining the best purchase conditions.

 Thresholds work by defining a dollar value at which higher levels of signature or approvals are required.
 The higher the value of the procurement, the higher the approval authority and the more detailed the procedure to be applied.

 As an example, an agency may wish to set a threshold at $500 USD:

 - Below $500 USD, only a local logistic officer and requestor are required to sign off, and only a PO is require.